studylab1/SAMR-Enum-Lab/Lab_Setup.md

 - **Time syncronization**: host server
 - **DNS service**: default settings

-### Routing and Remote Access Service (RRAS) Configuration
+### Microsoft Routing and Remote Access Service (RRAS) Configuration
-The purpuse of the server is to route the network traffic between the subnets.
-The routing does not require additional configurations in RRAS.
+The purpuse of the service is to route the network traffic between lab internal subnets.
+The RRAS (LAN Routing feature) service does not require additional configurations.

 ### Security Configuration on Operating System Level
 - **Windows Defender Firewall**: Disabled